MDQualls/quallsio/README.md

 ---

-New project for a Site for my portfolio / resume; just started ... far from complete!
+New project for a Site for my portfolio / resume; Initial site is complete.

 __Initial tech__